 - b.
 There are approximately between 100 and 150 cases tickled each month for JPT assignments. - 2.
 Appointment of JPTs - a.
 Random appointment by using a database with JPTs sorted by date of appointment.
 ADR does not use a "conflict check" program.
-Conflict checks are accomplished by manually comparing JPT's address with attorneys of record on the case being assigned to the JPT. - JPT with the earliest date of appointment gets appointed first.
-An ADR Notice of Judge Pro Tempore Appointment will be generated by ADR and distributed to the JPT, counsel, and parties via US mail. - (a) A copy of the filed Joint Certification of Readiness for Setting Settlement Conference Under Rule 16(i), Ariz.
+Conflict checks are accomplished by manually comparing JPT's address with attorneys of record on the case being assigned to the JPT. - (1) JPT with the earliest date of appointment, gets appointed first.
+ADR will generate the Notice of Judge Pro Tempore Appointment and the notice will be automatically efiled in docket and distributed via email to the JPT, counsel and parties (NOTE: Hard copies will not be mailed).
+If counsel or parties only have a mailing address, a printed notice will be sent via US mail.

+(a) A copy of the filed Joint Certification of Readiness for Setting Settlement Conference Under Rule 16(i), Ariz.
 R. Civ.
 P. will be attached to the JPT's copy of ADR Notice of Judge Pro Tempore appointment.
 This form is to inform the JPT that counsel & parties must comply with AO 2023-009 once the Joint Certification of Readiness form is submitted to the Court.
 We ask that the JPT report non-compliance to ADR so we can report it to the judge assigned to the case.

 - (b) When the deadline for conducting the settlement conference is extended, ADR will send you a copy of the minute entry/order extending the deadline and a revised ADR Notice of Judge Pro Tempore Appointment will be issued to direct counsel to contact you to schedule or reschedule the settlement conference. - (2) Rotation varies, depending on the number of pending cases at ADR.
 Rotation is approximately every 45 days, but when pending cases start increasing in volume, appointment is between 30-35 days. - (3) Recusals: We ask that you perform a conflict check immediately upon receipt of your notice of appointment.
 IN THE INTEREST OF TIME, PLEASE NOTIFY ADR IMMEDIATELY BY USING ONE OF THE FOLLOWING METHODS BELOW.
 Please note that delaying notification of your recusal will result in a shorter deadline to conduct the settlement conference.
 When the deadline turns into less than 90 days (minimum deadline to assign/reassign cases to JPTs) ADR must get an extension from the Judge assigned to the case. - Notice of Recusal - Letter of Recusal - Recusal E-mail.
-Please send to adroffice1@jbazmc.maricopa.gov b.
-ON HOLD STATUS: Please e-mail adroffice1@jbazmc.maricopa.gov if you need to be put "ON HOLD STATUS".
-JPTs on HOLD status (i.e., medical leave, schedule conflict) are skipped and are activated on the list when they become available.
-When your "ON HOLD STATUS" has expired, ADR will start assigning you to cases upon activation.
+Please send to adroffice1@jbazmc.maricopa.gov